 Policies for spinal services and liothyronine for hypothyroidism (an underactive thyroid gland) are the first of our West Yorkshire and Harrogate policies to be agreed for implementation across all nine clinical commissioning groups.

 Both policies were considered by the Partnership’s joint committee on Tuesday 5 March and the decision was made for them to be implemented across West Yorkshire and Harrogate.
-More information about these policies will be available soon.

 View all our previous programme updates here.

 Improving planned care is one of our West Yorkshire and Harrogate priorities.

 Planned or ‘elective’ care is treatment that people choose to have to help manage a health problem, rather than treatment that is required urgently or in an emergency.
 Planned care includes scheduled operations such as hip and knee replacements and cataract surgery.
 People are usually referred onto planned care by their GP or other health professional.

 The overall aim of this programme is to deliver the most appropriate and effective planned healthcare for the people of West Yorkshire and Harrogate, and achieve the best value in how we use our resources to deliver that healthcare.

 This programme can only be progressed through collaboration with those who deliver planned care services.
 The West Yorkshire Association of Acute Trusts (WYAAT) brings together the NHS hospital trusts in West Yorkshire and Harrogate to drive forward the best possible care for local patients.
 Along with WYAAT, the involvement of GPs and other healthcare professionals enables us to look at how things are done now, what works well and not so well, how things need to change and what benefits those changes could bring for patients and staff.